beannie-j/myreads-book-app/README.md

+# Book Reads

-This project is my implementation of MyReads app which is the final assessment project for the Udacity's React Fundamentals course, part of the [React Nanodegree Program](https://udacity.com/course/nd019).
+This is a project made while taking Udacity's React Nanodegree Program.

-My Reads is a bookshelf app that allows users to categorize books they have read, are currently reading or want to read.
-The project uses React to build the application and uses API server provided by Udacity and client library that persist information as user interact with the application.
+Book Reads is a book shelf application which allows users to share their current reads.
+Users can classify the books they have read, are currently reading or want to read in the future.
+The project is built with React and uses the API server provided by Udacity and a client library that persists information as the user interacts with the application.

 ## Demo

 TBC

+## Functionality

+Basic functionality of the application are as follows:

+- Users can search for the books they want to add to the main page.
+- Users can classify their books into different shelves.

+Future functionalities I may add:

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-The project can be built with npm or yarn, so choose one of the approach bellow in case you don't have any installed on your system.
+The project can be built with npm or yarn, so choose one of the approaches below in case you don't have any installed on your system.

 - **Npm** is distributed with Node.js which means that when you download Node.js, you automatically get npm installed on your computer.
 [Download Node.js](https://nodejs.org/en/download/)